-From ‘Crafts by Amanda‘, this watering can that pours out crystals is a really clever take on whimsy… This is simply old chandelier crystals attached with a piece of wire.
+From ‘Crafts by Amanda‘, this watering can that pours out crystals is a really clever take on garden whimsy… This is simply old chandelier crystals attached with a piece of wire.
 Longer crystals could also create sounds in the wind, like chimes.
 Loving’ this!

 So I love this idea from ‘Jennifer Rizzo‘… These are just vintage teacups hung from sisal twine in a tree.
 What about vintage flatware?
 I can just hear these clinking in a summer breeze, too!

-From Kathy Hutchison at ‘Picasa’, this whimsical lawn shape doesn’t take any more than the desire to make it!
+From Kathy Hutchison at ‘Picasa’, this whimsical garden lawn shape doesn’t take any more than the desire to make it!
 Use a sharp garden knife to cut through the sod to make your shape, then peel away the sod on the outside.
 Keep well watered until roots on the edge of the sculpted sod take good root.

 ‘Lin Wellford‘ is a rock painter who made these simple stepping stones into a charming point in the garden.
 You could do something simpler, or just make the occasional stone a painted one.

 You can easily purchase whimsical garden art, like these beaded sting stakes from ‘Gardener’s Supply‘.
-Just remember here, it easy to get too cute, so make sure you want to be known around the neighborhood as “the lady with all the smiling frogs”, or “that family who loves gnomes” before you go crazy with it!
+Just remember here, it easy to get too cute!
+So make sure you want to be known around the neighborhood as “the lady with all the smiling frogs”, or “that family who loves gnomes” before you go crazy with it!

 ‘Judy Sturman‘ created this pink tricycle planter from an old trike, some spray paint, and wired on some old planter pots.
 This is so vintage whimsical!